Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 How do I avoid my sales cadence emails going to spam?

 Email deliverability is foundational.
-Start with proper technical setup: SPF, DKIM, and DMARC authentication on your sending domains.
+Start with proper technical setup: SPF, DKIM, and DMARC authentication on your sending domains, as outlined in Google's official spam-prevention guidelines and the Yahoo sender requirements.
 Use dedicated outbound domains (not your primary company domain) and warm them up gradually over 2–4 weeks before launching full cadences.
 Keep daily send volume under 50 emails per mailbox.
 Avoid spam trigger words, excessive links, and HTML-heavy formatting.
 Monitor your sender reputation using tools like Google Postmaster.
 Most importantly, write emails that people actually want to read — high engagement signals (opens, replies, clicks) improve your deliverability over time.
 For a complete breakdown, see our cold email strategy guide.

 When should I stop a cadence and move on?